 I’ve been meaning to post this tutorial for transferring a design onto wood for a long time!
-Before I ever learned how to use vinyl for transferring my designs onto wood (which I used to make this DIY wood Sign), I used a super easy pencil method all the time.
-All you need is a pencil and a marker or paint pen.
+Before I ever learned how to use vinyl for transferring my designs onto wood (which I used to make this DIY wood sign), I used a super easy pencil tracing method all the time.
 Here is one of my favorite signs from my wedding, our honey favors sign, where I used this easy pencil tracing method:

 For this tutorial, I decided I wanted to make a mini, wood framed sign that will eventually be part of a gallery wall I am planning.

 Note, this post contains some affiliate links.
 For more information see my disclosures here.

 How to easily transfer a design onto wood – pencil tracing method: